+We sponsor defined contribution plans.
+Participation in these plans is available to substantially all employees.
 We recognized expense of \$6.4 million, \$9.6 million and \$16.3 million, respectively, related to matching contributions under our various defined contribution plans during the years ended December 31, 2016, 2015 and 2014, respectively.
 A defined contribution plan is a post-employment benefit plan under which an entity pays fixed contributions into a separate entity and will generally have no legal or constructive obligation to pay further amounts.
 Obligations for contributions to defined contribution plans are recognized as an employee benefit expense in profit or loss in the periods during which services are rendered by employees.